 Jealous feelings and insecurity can create significant tension in a romantic relationship.
 They can stem from past experiences, personal insecurities, interactions with family members, or unmet emotional needs.
 Both partners need to approach these issues with empathy and understanding.

-A couples therapist can help partners develop skills to manage these emotions constructively.
+A couples counsellor can help partners develop skills to manage these emotions constructively.
 Learning to express feelings without accusation is key to preventing escalation into conflict.
 Honest communication about boundaries and expectations can also alleviate feelings of insecurity.

-In therapy, individuals are encouraged to work on building self-esteem and self-worth.
+In counselling, individuals are encouraged to work on building self-esteem and self-worth.
 This personal growth supports healthier emotional responses and fosters a more secure connection.
 Regular open discussions can help partners understand each other’s perspectives and create stronger emotional intimacy.

 Addressing jealousy and insecurity can strengthen couples’ relationships.
 Increased empathy and trust can help partners feel more confident and secure in their bonds.
 This approach not only resolves current issues but also provides tools for maintaining relationship stability in the future.